WhANAU & COMMUNITY voices from Te Tai o Poutini HIGHLIGHTED wellbeing PRIORITIES. Here’s HOW OUR PARTNERS ARE ADDRESSING YOUR PRIORITIES

 October 2023

-Planting to create homeliness
+Planting creates homeliness

 Te Whatu Ora Te Tai o Poutini has worked on softening the environment to create a more homely feel to Te Nīkau Hospital & Health Centre.